Paleo Red Velvet Cake

 Her wish: A grain-free, soy-free, dairy-free, sugar-free equivalent that she could enjoy with her dietary restrictions.

-Traditional Red Velvet Cake is known for its bright red hue, very subtle cocoa flavor, and hint of tartness.
-While Linda P’s ermine frosting is the traditional topping for Red Velvet, these days, a tangier cream cheese version is more common.
+Traditional Red Velvet Cake is known for its bright red hue, subtle cocoa flavor, and a hint of tartness.
+While Linda P’s ermine frosting is the traditional topping for Red Velvet, a tangier cream cheese version is more common these days.

 I’ll skip to the happy ending: This Paleo Red Velvet Cake is BEYOND.
 I couldn’t be happier with the final result.